dawnzs03/flakyBuild9/docs/src/main/sphinx/admin/properties-task.md

 concurrently, because the cluster is already utilized by all the running queries, so adding more concurrency results in slow downs due to context switching and other overhead.
 Higher values are better for clusters that only run one or a few queries at a time.
+This can also be specified on a per-query basis using the `task_concurrency` session property.

 ## `task.http-response-threads`